RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability

 We also compare with a number of techniques for test-time adaptation of these representations.
 (1) \textbf{calibrated distribution matching}, a variant of the method proposed in Section~\ref{sec:method_adaptation}, using a distribution matching constraint rather than a support matching one, (2) \textbf{uncalibrated support matching}, a variant of the method proposed in Section~\ref{sec:method_adaptation}, using a support matching constraint but without using paired examples, (3) \textbf{uncalibrated distribution matching}, a variant of the method proposed in Section~\ref{sec:method_adaptation}, using a distribution matching constraint, but without using paired examples, (4) invariance through latent alignment \textbf{ILA}~\cite{yoneda2021invariance}, a technique for test-time adaptation of representations with distribution matching and enforcing consistency in latent dynamics, (5) \textbf{calibration}, a baseline that only matches the encodings of paired examples.

 \textbf{Does \algname{} learn behaviors in environments with spurious variations?} We evaluate our method's ability to ignore spurious variations on a suite of simulated benchmark environments with dynamic visual backgrounds (Fig.~\ref{fig:environments}); these are challenging because uncontrollable elements of the environment visually dominate a significant portion of the scene.
-Fig. \ref{fig:exp_dmc} shows our method outperforms the baselines across six DeepMind Control environments with visual distractors, both in terms of learning speed and asymptotic performance.
-This implies that our learning objective successfully learns latent representations that are resilient to spurious variations.
+Fig. \ref{fig:exp_dmc} shows our method outperforms the baselines across six Distracted DeepMind Control environments, both in terms of learning speed and asymptotic performance.
+This implies that our method successfully learns latent representations resilient to spurious variations.
 Dreamer~\cite{hafner20dreamer} attempts to reconstruct the dynamic visual distractors which is challenging in these domains.